freddiehaddad/inkbound/README.md

 # PenTarget

 Event‑driven (no polling) Wacom/WinTab tablet mapper for Windows.
-PenTarget dynamically re-maps your tablet to the exact bounds of a chosen window (by process name, window class, or title substring).
+PenTarget dynamically maps your tablet active area to the bounds of a chosen application window (by process name, window class, or title substring).
 When that window moves, resizes, or regains foreground focus the mapping is updated instantly via WinEvent hooks.
-Optionally the tablet reverts to the full area whenever another window is foreground.
+A small GUI & tray icon now ship with the binary so you can run it without specifying a selector up front.

 ## Why?